ericliu03/BooleanSearchEngine/Readme.txt

+Part One:
 In this project I implemented the basic boolean search engine, including database builder and search client.
 The first running time needs you to create a database file raw wikipedia file extracted from PA1, here the name of the file is ‘wiki_all.txt’, by giving the file name to DatabaseBuilder.
 After the building phrase is completed (about 4 minutes, processing indicator provided), you could delete this parameter in order to read the data from the database instead of constructing again from this file.
 I provided sample code of constructing the database and the search engine, and a while true loop to service the user’s interface, which could be exited by entering ‘exit()’.

+Part Two:
+For this part, I added two ways to compute the ranking score in function ‘get_score’ in class ‘SearchEngine’, including raw term frequency, vector space and tf-idf score.
+And in both function ‘search’ and ‘get_score’, I added a parameter called ‘score_com’ to control the way of the score being computed.
+In order to using vector space model, I added method to compute and store a key value pair of each document’s magnitude in the doc_data dictionary, which is in function ‘build_doc_dic’ in class ‘DatabaseBuilder’.
+In addition, I found that in function ‘build_term_dic’ of class ’DatabaseBuilder’, I used to use ‘if key in dic.iterkeys()’ to check whether the term exists or not, apparently a mistake approach.
+After revised to ‘if key in dic’ the building time of the whole database reduced to about 10 seconds (from 4 minutes).
+Another thing I want to specify is that if the parameter of class DatabaseBuilder is not provided, it will automatically search for file ‘BooleanSearch.db’ to get the database.
+But if the parameter of class SearchEngine is not given, it will call the DatabaseBuilder to build a new database from file ‘wiki_all.txt’ (default).
+So if you want to build a search engine from another Json file, you need to give the file name to class DatabaseBuilder to create a new database instance, then give it to class SearchEngine to create a search engine instance for searching.

+PS:I used to sqrt twice when computing length of documents, so I submitted late after fixing this bug.